Cognigy/Documentation/docs/en/docs/live-agent/canned-responses.md

 # Canned Responses

-Canned Responses are presaved reply templates allowing human agents to respond to a conversation quickly.
+Canned responses are presaved reply templates allowing human agents to respond to a conversation quickly.

+Canned Response templates provide support for HTML formatting.

 ## Create a Canned Response

-To create a new Canned Response, follow these steps:
+To create a new canned response, follow these steps:

 1. Open the Live Agent interface.
 2. Go to **Settings > Canned Responses**.
 3. In the upper-right corner, click **Add Canned Response**.
 4. In the **Add Canned Response** window, fill in the following fields:
-    - Short Code - add a word that associates with the response.
+    - **Short Code** — add a word that associates with the response.
-    - Content - add a message that will be sent to the user.
+    - **Content** — add a message that will be sent to the user.
 5. Click **Submit**.

+The canned response will appear in the list on the Canned Responses page.

 Alternatively, you can add a canned response or a list of canned responses by importing a CSV file.

 ## Import Canned Responses

-To import canned responses, follow these steps.
+To import canned responses, follow these steps:

 1. Prepare a CSV file with `short_code` and `content` as headers.
 For example:
    ```txt